thecraftman/my_proposal/outreachy_proposal.md

 ### Deliverable 2:  Integrate the workflow using Crowdin

 After the first deliverable, the workflow needs to be automated using Crowdin.
-Crowdin is a translation and localization management platform that will integrate the development processes of badging from the repository  into deployable translations on github that will be ready for publication. (https://crowdin.com/features)
+Crowdin is a translation and localization management platform that will integrate the development processes of badging from the repository  into deployable translations on github that will be ready for publication (https://crowdin.com/features).

-This automation keeps the source content up to date for translating, and previously-translated content is returned automatically. (https://crowdin.com/teams/engineering)
+This automation keeps the source content "up to date for translating […], and previously-translated content is returned automatically" (https://crowdin.com/teams/engineering).

 Deliverable 3: Document/Scale more repositories